 EP: Species has been assessed previously and import policy already exists.
+WA: Pest of quarantine concern for Western Australia.

 Assessments for quarantine pests for which a full pest risk assessment is conducted

 4.1 Angular leaf spot

 Xanthomonas fragariae

 Angular leaf spot is a disease of strawberries caused by a gram-negative bacterium Xanthomonas fragariae (Parkinson et al. 2007).
 Xanthomonas fragariae was first detected in Minnesota, USA in 1960 (Kennedy & King 1962a) and has since become an important pest of strawberries in the United States.